cferdinandi/petfinder-api-for-wordpress/README.md

   * Initial release.

 ## License
-The Petfinder API for WordPress Toolkit is licensed under [WTFPL](http://www.wtfpl.net/).
+The Petfinder API for WordPress Toolkit is licensed under [WTFPL](http://www.wtfpl.net/) + not going to maintain it because the rent's too damn high.